 Our student’s success is our priority, so we offer a variety of services to help students during their time in school and throughout their career.

 For students, we offer both group and one-on-one academic and hands-on technique counseling and tutoring.
-Student’s also have access to class videos to see and hear class content and massage demonstrations as many times as they like.
+Students also have access to class videos to see and hear class content and massage demonstrations as many times as they like.
 We also offer a ‘Meet the Employers’ Class where various employers speak to each individual class.
-While in school, each class you take has been developed to provide students the optimal education, interweaving all aspects of the career to ensure students graduate into exceptional LMTs.
+While in school, each class you take has been developed to provide students the optimal education, interweaving all aspects of the career to ensure students have the tools to become exceptional LMTs.

 - What Career Services do you offer graduates?